Anti-Money Laundering and Counter-Terrorism Financing Disclosure Statement

 7. Fraud and Corruption Policies

-The CBA Group has in place a Group Fraud Risk Management Framework which outlines the Group’s and its employees’ commitment and responsibilities in relation to bribery and corruption.
-This Framework is underpinned by the Group Fraud and Corruption Policy and related standards and procedures.
-Together they ensure CBA has adequate controls and procedures in place to comply with bribery and corruption obligations across the various jurisdictions in which it operates.
+The CommBank Group has in place a Group Fraud Risk Management Framework which outlines the Group’s and its employees’ commitment and responsibilities in relation to bribery and corruption.
+This Framework is underpinned by the Group Anti-Bribery and Corruption policy,and related standards and procedures.
+Together they ensure CommBank has adequate controls and procedures in place to comply with bribery and corruption obligations across the various jurisdictions in which it operates.